-This small stretch of beach in La Jolla is not a prime location for laying out on the sand, nor is it safe for swimming, surfing, or boogie boarding because of the rocky shore and changing currents.
+This small stretch of beach in La Jolla is not a prime location for laying out on the sand, nor is it safe for swimming because of the rocky shore and changing currents.

-What draws visitors to The La Jolla Tide Pools is, well, the tide pools.
-When the tide is low, the tide pools and caves formed in the rocks are exposed, and you can spend hours looking down into this secret marine world.
+What draws visitors to the La Jolla Tide Pools is, well, the tide pools.
+When the tide is low, the tide pools and tiny caves formed in the rocks are exposed, and you can spend hours looking down into this secret marine world.

 Sea Life Uncovered

 What can you uncover when you peek around the puddles?
-Sea life in its own shallow ecosystem may include anemones, starfish, small crabs, clams, mussels, limpets, barnacles, snails, and even the occasional small octopus.
+Sea life in its own shallow ecosystem may include anemones, starfish, small crabs, hermit crabs, clams, mussels, limpets, barnacles, snails, and even the occasional sea hare.
+If you are lucky you might even see a small octopus amongst the rocks.
 Every time the tide subsides, this underwater world is exposed, and it can be both fun and educational to investigate.

 Preserve the Sea Life

 One thing to keep in mind before you head to the beach, especially if you plan a day around visiting the tidal pools, is to be respectful of the sea creatures.
 Touching them or disturbing their homes can harm them and upset the delicate balance of their environment.
 Preserve the tide pools for everyone so they can be enjoyed for years to come.

 Tide Coming in at the La Jolla Tide Pools